Capitalization of Headings¶

 Customizing the Check ¶

 If your document uses styles, then you can set preferences for heading case by header level in the Settings tab of the style sheet editor.
 The default styles available are Headings 1–9.
-However, those can be switched to other styles by entering a comment in the style note box that starts with
+However, those can be switched to other styles by entering a comment in the Instruction box that starts with

 Alt: and then gives the name of the style.
 For example, if you enter the comment